swapravo/pqm-client/README.md

   * With quantum-safe encryption algorithms and signature schemes.
   * All we can ever see	is the sender's and reciepient's address.

 * Sick of advertisements?
-We are too!
+We are too.
 So, no advertisements for you!

 * No foreceful collection of personal information:
   * No phone numbers, *unless you want* to opt for 2FA.